Illegal immigration: News media

 Some news associations have in their style guide discontinued or discouraged the term illegal immigrant, except in quotations.
 These organizations presently include the Associated Press (US), Press Association (UK), European Journalism Observatory, European Journalism Centre, Association of European Journalists, Australian Press Council, and Media, Entertainment and Arts Alliance (AU).
-Most commonly they use the alternative term, undocumented immigrant.
+Most commonly they use the alternative term undocumented immigrant.
 Related terms that describe actions are not similarly discouraged.
 For example, the Associated Press continues to use the term illegal immigration, whereby illegal describes the action rather than the person.

-On the other hand, The New York Times said described undocumented immigrant as a "term preferred by many immigrants and their advocates, but it has a flavor of euphemism and should be used with caution outside the quotation".
+On the other hand, The New York Times described undocumented immigrant as a "term preferred by many immigrants and their advocates, but it has a flavor of euphemism and should be used with caution outside the quotation".
 Newsweek questions the use of the phrase undocumented immigrants as a method of euphemistic framing, namely, "a psychological technique that can influence the perception of social phenomena".
 Newsweek also suggests that persons who enter a country unlawfully cannot be entirely "undocumented", as they "just lack the certain specific documents for legal residency and employment", while "[m]any have driver's licences, debit cards, library cards, and school identifications which are useful documents in specific contexts but not nearly so much for immigration".
 For example, in the US, youths brought into the country illegally are granted access to public K-12 education and benefits regardless of citizenship status; therefore the youths are not entirely undocumented, since they are documented for educational purposes.

-American government
+US government

 Title 8 of the US Code is the portion of United States law that contains legislation on citizenship, nationality, and immigration.
 Defining the legal term alien as "any person, not a citizen or national of the United States", The terminology used in Title 8 includes illegal alien (33 times), unauthorized alien (21 times), undocumented alien (18 times), illegal immigrant (6 times), undocumented person (2 times), and others.
-An analysis by PolitiFact, however, concluded that the term illegal alien "occurs scarcely, often undefined or part of an introductory title or limited to apply to certain individuals convicted of felonies".
+An analysis by PolitiFact concluded that the term illegal alien "occurs scarcely, often undefined or part of an introductory title or limited to apply to certain individuals convicted of felonies".

 In the United States, while overstaying a visa is a civil violation handled by the immigration court, entering (including re-entering) the US without approval from an immigration officer is a crime; specifically a misdemeanor on the first offense.
 Illegal reentry after deportation is a felony offense.
 This is the distinction between the larger group referred to as unauthorized immigrants and the smaller subgroup referred to as criminal immigrants.

 Democratic Senator and Senate Majority Leader Chuck Schumer has spoken out against the term undocumented, stating that "Illegal immigration is wrong – plain and simple" and that proponents of the term were "not serious" about combatting illegal immigration.

-During president Joe Biden's term, government websites used the term "non-citizen" instead of "alien", although this was reverted in January 2025.
+During President Joe Biden's term, government websites used the term "non-citizen" instead of "alien".
+This change was reversed in January 2025 after President Donald Trump returned to office.